By Joe Byerly

 - Your feedback to me on my leadership style and performance.

-As you can see with the outline, he lets his subordinates know in advance that during their sessions they will have a conversation about themselves, the organization, and finally the commander.
-This gives them time to reflect and prepare for the conversation.
+As you can see with the outline, he let them know they know the focus of the counseling.
+This gave them time to reflect and prepare for the conversation.

-He also goes beyond the outline, providing them with reflection questions that will be used to inform the conversation:
+He also went beyond the outline, providing them with reflection questions that shaped the conversation:

 - What do you perceive as your three primary strengths and weaknesses?